jaybrecht/ariac_ros2/docs/competition/challenges.md

 ## Flipped Parts

 The environment can be started with parts that are flipped.
 Flipped parts are parts that are upside down.
 When a part is spawned as flipped, competitors will need to flip those parts again so they end up with the correct orientation.
-If an order is submitted with flipped parts, these parts are not considered for scorring.
+If an order is submitted with flipped parts, these parts are not considered for scoring.
 Flipped parts are identified by quality control sensors, which are attached to AGVs.

 Flipped parts apply to a specific part type and color in a specific bin or on the conveyor belt.
-To set parts flipped, the `flipped` field in the trial configuration file must be set as `true` for the corresponding part.
+To set parts as flipped, the `flipped` field in the trial configuration file must be set as `true` for the corresponding part.

 ### Flipped Parts Example